- Making macros

 I also exported it using the name 🍛 for those who find emoji names more comfortable to use due to namespace issues.

 I later found out that @> from the holes egg is same the combinator as this.
+Then, a few months later than that, I found out that partial from Clojure is the same combinator as this.

 It has arbitrary arity and can work on arbitrary arity functions, but isn't recursive to multiple levels.